New self-serve pricingLearn more

 Julianna:

+My co-founder and I have pretty complementary backgrounds and skill sets.
+Where we do have overlap is product.
 But my background is all in software engineering, and then I was a product manager for a little bit before we started Stytch.
 My co-founder worked on the go-to-market team at Plaid before joining the product team there so it was it was a pretty clean split in terms of how we thought about dividing up responsibilities.
 He oversees all of Go-to-Market and Ops, and I oversee engineering, product, and design.
-I would say we spend the bulk of our time together talking about product and product strategy – that’s where we really enjoy getting into the weeds, brainstorming. etc.
+I would say we spend the bulk of our time together talking about product and product strategy – that's where we really enjoy getting into the weeds, brainstorming. etc. I think it's been really beneficial to have fairly clear roles and responsibilities in terms of the teams that we manage and what we oversee.
+And as a very product-driven company, the fact that product is what gets us both excited I think is a really good unifying factor that helps us build together.

 Otto: